mseagrief/svn-sparse-checkout/README.md

 Syntax
 ======

-.yaml configuration files are expected to exist in a folder called sparse and the root directory of a project (e.g. trunk/sparse or branches/feature-x/sparse).
+.yaml configuration files are expected to exist in a folder called sparse that exists at the root directory of a project (e.g. trunk/sparse or branches/feature-x/sparse).

 ```
  description: Everything needed to compile and build